aiandit/pyadi/doc/reference.rst

 Main module pyadi
 =================

-The main module contains the most important function for user of
+The main module contains the most important function for users of
-PyADi: :py:func:`.DiffFor`, which evaluares derivatives.
+PyADi: :py:func:`.DiffFor`, which evaluates derivatives.

+It also contains the runtime function decorators :py:func:`.D` and :py:func:`.Dc`, which are the main workhorse of PyADi.
+The module also contains the mechanism by which these decorators invoke the configured rule modules, which by default is just :py:mod:`.forwardad`.
+When the rule modules at last ask the core to handle the function, source transformation is used to produce a differentiated function.
+The main module also contains the main AST visistor that performs the source code differentiation, while many tools related to that task are also in :py:mod:`.astvisitor`.

 .. automodule:: pyadi.pyadi
    :members: